|You too can have our oil under your land.|

 One old timey writer noticed the impact of the religion which demands oily quaalude sacraments quite often:

 "The enemy aggressor is always pursuing a course of larceny, murder, rapine and barbarism.
-We are always moving forward with high mission, a destiny imposed by the Deity to regenerate our victims, while incidentally capturing their markets; to civilise savage and senile and paranoid peoples, while blundering accidentally into their oil wells."(Doing The Right Thing - Mithraism - 2).
-A recent addition to the quote infested aftermath of the recent electocution:
+We are always moving forward with high mission, a destiny imposed by the Deity to regenerate our victims, while incidentally capturing their markets; to civilise savage and senile and paranoid peoples, while blundering accidentally into their oil wells."(Doing The Right Thing - Mithraism - 2, emphasis added).
+A recent addition to the quote infested aftermath of the recent elocution:

 "If we didn't live in this topsy-turvy world where Donald Trump is President and naming people to run agencies who are anti-everything the agencies stand for, it would be ridiculous."(Dr. Joe Romm, physicist and former Deputy Asst.
 Secretary of Energy at the U.S. Dept. of Energy).
 In the election I am writing about, the quaalude peddler, Oil-Qaeda, finally came out.